 - Pylephlebitis, where infection spreads to your liver

 How soon will I recover?

-Appendicitis is a common condition where the appendix becomes inflamed.
-Surgery should prevent you from having serious complications that appendicitis can cause.
+Appendicitis is a common condition where your appendix becomes inflamed.
+Surgery should prevent the serious complications that appendicitis can cause.
 To find out more, call us on 0808 101 0337.

-Author: Mr Ayan Banerjea MRCS and Mr Simon Parsons DM FRCS (Gen. Surg.)
+Authors: Mr Ayan Banerjea FRCS (Gen. Surg.), Mr Simon Parsons DM FRCS (Gen. Surg.)